Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Results

-\paragraph{Main Results.} We show the results in Fig. \ref{fig:rq5a} and Fig. \ref{fig:rq5b}.
-Ranking data points by negative expected utility allows the teacher to reduce student accuracy to 53\% at 20\% intervention and as low as random chance at 60\% intervention (which is 8 points worse than the student performance with no intervention).
-Next, Fig. \ref{fig:rq5b} illustrates that the teacher can condition on non-factual explanations to successfully generate worse explanations that reduce the student accuracy by at least 2 points, relative to the improvement of benign explanations.
-Interestingly, many of the explanations are still helpful on an absolute scale, though more than half of the deceiving explanations flip the student prediction to be incorrect (based on the trend declining earlier than the standard CoT explanations).
-Therefore, our conclusion is that \emph{teacher LLM explanations can be influential for student LLMs in both good and bad ways.}
+If teacher LLMs can successfully build mental models of student LLMs, a natural follow-up question regards whether communicating misleading explanations can also weaken student models.
+Here we briefly describe our study design and findings, with more details in Appendix~\ref{appendix:rq5_detail}.
+First, the teacher intervenes in \emph{increasing} order of expected utility, prioritizing samples where the utility is lowest.
+Second, we make the teacher condition on \emph{incorrect} answers and \emph{non-factual} human explanations that we manually generate by perturbing (correct) human explanations.
+We show the results in Fig. \ref{fig:rq5a} and Fig. \ref{fig:rq5b}.
+Ranking data points by negative expected utility allows the teacher to reduce student accuracy to random chance at 60\% intervention.
+Next, Fig. \ref{fig:rq5b} illustrates that the teacher can condition on non-factual explanations to successfully generate worse explanations that reduce the student accuracy by 2 points, relative to the improvement of benign explanations.
+Thus, we conclude that \emph{teacher LLM explanations can be influential for student LLMs in both good and bad ways.}